coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-maintenance/upgrading-a-node.md

 As of Oct 1 2021, this guide is written for **mainnet **with **release v1.30.1** :grin:
 {% endhint %}

-## :satellite: 1.
-How to perform an update
+## :satellite: How to Perform an Upgrade

 From time to time, there will be new versions of `cardano-node`.
 Follow the [Official Cardano-Node Github Repo](https://github.com/input-output-hk/cardano-node) by enabling **notifications **with the watch functionality.